-- Multi-use oval to the north of the site provides for social and informal active recreation opportunities. - Distribution of passive and active recreation opportunities across the site. - 2 x tennis courts multi-use with netball overlay.
+- Multi-use oval to the north of the site provides for social and informal active recreation opportunities. - Distribution of passive and active recreation opportunities across the site. - The linear open space along the Alcock Road frontage provides a programmed link between the IFC and Pavilion facilities.

-- Bus drop off and zone and turning circle to the - Potential for two or more pedestrian access points along the shared boundary with the future Government and Non-Government Schools.
+- Vehicular access is provided to the western car park via a single (in and out) crossover. - Bus drop off and zone and turning circle to the Pavilion. - Potential for two or more pedestrian access points along the shared boundary with the future Government School. - Future railway pedestrian bridge allowing for north south connections (location subject to detailed design).